ManticoreGamesInc/platform-documentation/src/tutorials/race_timer.md

 - `GET_READY` is a reference to the UI text object that will notify the players when the race is about to start.
 - `RACE_TIME` is a reference to the UI text object that will show the player the current time of the race.

+#### Add Variables

-Next, we need a few variables setup that will be used throughout the script.
+A few variables need to be set up that will be used throughout the script.

 ```lua linenums="1"
 local timerStarted = false